 For over a century, ads have been a go-to method for businesses to announce to the world a new product or service.
-In the digital age, being able to create a visually-striking ad is even more important than ever before.
+In the digital age, being able to create a visually striking ad to generate more leads is even more important than ever before.

 Studies show that in the 1970s, people saw between 500 and 1,600 advertisements daily.
 In 2020, that estimate has ballooned to between 6,000 and 10,000 ads every single day.
 With so much to see, your business must stand out.
 A boring ad will be glossed over while something intriguing will garner the kind of interest you want.

 There’s a new art to creating content for social media.
 Someone scrolling through Facebook or Twitter will entirely skip over your ad if it fails to grab their attention in three seconds.

 People should be able to tell precisely what your ad is and what you offer immediately.
 You may feel like getting creative and doing something abstract to make our ad stand apart from others.
 But when you want to increase conversions, simplicity is best.

 A lot can be said with a simple image and a line of text.
 While you can get more creative, which we’ll get into, simplicity is always the name of the game.